ThunderRuler/Mist/README.md

 **Mist** is a portable Steam client that allows you to chat with friends and trade TF2 items anywhere.
 It is based heavily on [SteamBot](https://github.com/Jessecar96/SteamBot) and relies on many of its functions.
 The program is publicly available under the MIT License.

 Mist requires a Steam API key to run.
-If you do not have one, it can be requested from Value at their [Web API Key](http://steamcommunity.com/dev/apikey) page. **This is required and Mist will not work without an API Key**.
+If you do not have one, it can be requested from Valve at their [Web API Key](http://steamcommunity.com/dev/apikey) page. **This is required and Mist will not work without an API Key**.

 ### Configuration Instructions ###